New Battlefield V PS4 Trailer Coming August 16, Promising "Devastation"

-Watch Out, EA Has Announced the Next Battlefield V Trailer Arrive
+Watch Out, EA Has Announced the Next Battlefield V Trailer

 Call of Duty: Black Ops 4 may have announced the arrival of its battle royale beta yesterday, but Battlefield V is making sure it doesn’t lose the spotlight.
 The Battlefield Twitter account posted a teaser for a new Battlefield V trailer that will premiere at 9 am ET on August 16, 2018.